rbowsley/lamplighthelp/source/51-4-2_Custom_Fields_and_Tabs_in_Work_Records.markdown

    This tab and its fields are unique to our system, but you may have custom tabs and fields in {{work}} records in yours.

-   It consists of a series of check-boxes with which to record the topics we covered.
+   It consists of a series of checkboxes with which to record the topics we covered.
 I’ll use this tab for entering details of a volunteer support session, and simply ignore it when recording a different type of {{work}}.

    I’ll complete the tab, and once I’ve finished, I’ll click ‘Save’.